12danielLL/DSP_Project/README.md

 - Daniel Brooker
 - Or Shachar

--This project was completed as part of the Digital Signal Processing (DSP) course at [Name of Institution].
+-This project was completed as part of the Digital Signal Processing (DSP) course at Bar-Ilan university.